andrii-barabash/design-checklist/README.md

 - Position this link close to your password input field

 Link to sign up
--A user may not have an account and landed on this page anyway.
+A user may not have an account and landed on this page anyway.

-Optional additions
+#### Optional additions
 Not always necessary, but they can have their perks!

 Social media to login
-Turn a few text fields into one-click by allowing users to connect via Facebook or Google.
+Turn a few text fields into one-click by allowing users to connect via
+- Facebook
+- Google.
+- LinkedIn.
+- Instagram.
+- Twitter.

 Testimonial
 Reinforcing the brand and product never goes out of style.